fthdgn-gh/website/content/blog/journey-to-linux-from-windows/index.en.md

 I found that "Fragments" is an easy to use application for torrent needs and I didn't have any problems using it.

-#### Office Suite - Libre Office

-My choice of office application is Libre Office.
-Linux have couple other options, so you can choose from any of them to your liking.

 #### "Windows Hello™" - Howdy

 My computer also has a IR camera that Windows utilizes it to authenticate users.
 This service is called "Windows Hello™".
 Windows Hello™ also includes authentication options like fingerprint if your computer has it but mine does not.